 Selling, General and Administrative expenses increased by Php62 million, or 0.4% from Php14,386.6 million for the year ended 31 December 2018 to Php14,448.6 million for the year ended 31 December 2019 primarily driven by PFRS 16 implementation partially offset by the reduction in logistics costs.
-Philippine inflation reduced from 5.2% in 2018 to 2.51% in 2019 contributing to the reduction in general and administrative expenses.

 Other operating income decreased by Php195.5 million, or 33.5%, from Php583.9 million for the year ended 31 December 2018 to Php388.4 million for the year ended 31 December 2019 primarily due to disposal of property, plant and equipment coupled with remediation activities.
-This is partially offset by growth in non-fuel retail business.
+This is partially offset by growth in nonfuel retail business.